 The enigmatic bassist whose hypnotic, driving rhythms provided the pulsating foundation for Buffalo Springfield's brief, brilliant folk-rock explosion.

-Bruce Palmer was the steady, mysterious force in the whirlwind that was Buffalo Springfield.
-A Canadian with a deep passion for jazz and R&B, he connected with Stephen Stills and Neil Young in a legendary traffic jam on Sunset Boulevard, a moment of serendipity that formed one of rock's most potent, if short-lived, groups.
-As the bassist, Palmer was not a flashy showman; his power lay in a hypnotic, almost trance-like groove that anchored the band's complex harmonies and fiery guitar interplay.
-His playing on tracks like 'For What It's Worth' and 'Mr. Soul' is a masterclass in melodic, supportive rhythm, providing a dark, resonant bed for the songwriting.
-Yet Palmer was an elusive figure, often at odds with the pressures of fame and the American music industry.
-His struggles with immigration status and personal demons led to periods of absence, and he was officially replaced before the band's final collapse.
-Despite his limited recorded output, his influence is embedded in the DNA of folk-rock and country-rock, a foundational pulse that helped shape the sound of the late 1960s.
+Bruce Palmer anchored Buffalo Springfield as a bassist.
+He connected with Stephen Stills and Neil Young in a traffic jam on Sunset Boulevard, forming one of rock's most potent groups.
+His playing on 'For What It's Worth' and 'Mr. Soul' provided a hypnotic, resonant groove.
+Palmer struggled with the pressures of fame and immigration status, leading to periods of absence.
+He was replaced before the band's final collapse.
+Despite limited recorded output, his influence shaped the sound of folk-rock and country-rock in the late 1960s.

 1946–1964